 - Students are expected to assist in creating and maintaining an environment that is conducive to learning.
-All members of the learning community will demonstrate such respect by refraining from distracting, discourteous, or harmful behavior. - Cell phones and laptops must be turned off and stowed prior to the start of class.
+All members of the learning community will demonstrate such respect by refraining from distracting, discourteous, or harmful behavior. - Cell phones must be turned off (unless used for group supervision via WebEx) and stowed prior to the start of class.
 If you are expecting an emergency call, please advise the instructor prior to class.
-Otherwise I will begin to deduct participation points for the day to discourage distractions and the use of

-- unpermitted electronics.
-Please consider this course a break from electronic stimuli!
-Ahhh.
-Freedom. - Students are expected to practice classroom confidentiality: in other words, whatever is discussed in the classroom is expected to remain in the classroom.
+Otherwise I will begin to deduct participation points to discourage distractions and the use of unpermitted electronics. - Students are expected to practice classroom confidentiality: in other words, whatever is discussed in the classroom is expected to remain in the classroom.
 Failure to practice classroom confidentiality may result in failure or dismissal from the course. - Emotional safety is paramount in a class of this nature.
 Disrespecting another's racial, religious, sexual identity; attacking another's point of view; etc. will not be tolerated.